Quantum Mechanics in Terms of Realism

-{\it We expound an alternative to the Copenhagen interpretation of the formalism of nonrelativistic quantum mechanics.
+{\bf{Abstract.}} We expound an alternative to the Copenhagen interpretation of the formalism of nonrelativistic quantum mechanics.
 The basic difference is that the new interpretation is formulated in the language of epistemological realism.
-It involves a change in some basic physical concepts.
-The} $\psi $ {\it function is no longer interpreted as a probability amplitude of the observed behavior of an elementary particle but as an objective physical field representing the particle itself.
-The particles are thus extended objects whose extension varies in time according to the variation of} $\psi ${\it .
-They are considered as fundamental regions of space with no internal structure.
-This implies some kind of nonlocality.
-Symmetrization of the configuration space wave function is interpreted as a mathematical description of a physical process, which also leads to nonlocal effects.
-Special consideration is given to the problem of measurement, the reduction process, Schr\"odinger's cat, Wigner's friend, the Einstein-Podolsky-Rosen correlations, field quan\-ti\-za\-tion and quan\-tum-sta\-ti\-sti\-cal distributions.
-Experiments to distinguish the proposed inter pretation from the Copenhagen interpretation are pointed out.} 0.1 cm \rightline{\hbox to 11.5 true cm{\hrulefill}}
+The $\psi$ function is no longer interpreted as a probability amplitude of the observed behaviour of elementary particles but as an objective physical field representing the particles themselves.
+The particles are thus extended objects whose extension varies in time according to the variation of $\psi$.
+They are considered as fundamental regions of space with some kind of nonlocality.
+There is no wave-particle duality.
+The point-particle-like behaviour is explained by spatial contraction in a deterministic reduction process.